-Welcome to the new Women in RACHP Monthly Blog.
+Welcome to the Women in RACHP Monthly Blog.
+Where members of the network talk about what is important to them.

 Edith Meyer hosts our blog this month.
 Highlighting this hot topic – which everyone is talking about: Schools, pupils and companies.
 It is apprenticeships.